Bi8bo001/comp4431-NightWhisper/README.md

 ### 1. **Personalized Healer Selection**

-Four unique AI healer personas, each with distinct personality traits, communication styles, and therapeutic approaches:
+Four unique AI healer personas, each with distinct personality traits, communication styles, and therapeutic approaches.
+All healer avatars are generated using **DALL-E 3 (text-to-image)** to produce personalized, animal-themed avatars for each "healer".

 <div align="center">